whatsupmailbox/whatsupmailbox.github.io/_posts/2015-05-21-Rifle-Paper-Co-LeSportsac-Bag-Review.md

 <CENTER><IMG SRC='/images/RiflePaperLeSportsacCosmeticLaura.jpg'></CENTER>

 <p>I was pleasantly surprised to find out that my iPhone 6 Plus fits inside this cosmetic bag!
 My hands are pretty petite, so I was also happy that it fit perfectly on my hand.
-I inserted my phone, sunglasses, hand sanitizer, lip balm, card holder and other essentials with no issues.</p>
+I inserted my phone, sunglasses, hand sanitizer, lip balm, card holder and other essentials without a problem.</p>

 <p>There are also 3 pockets inside the bag, 2 small sections and 1 big one, great for organizing your small knick knacks.
 And who am I kidding, I love everything French, so this is now officially my favorite cosmetic bag!</p>